adrielcafe/pufferdb/README.md

 But unlike `SharedPreferences`, there's no `apply()` or `commit()`.
 Changes are saved asynchronously every time a write operation (`put()`, `remove()` and `removeAll()`) happens.

 ### Threading
-PufferDB uses a [`ConcurrentHashMap`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html) to manage a thread-safe in-memory cache for read and write operations.
+PufferDB uses a [`ConcurrentHashMap`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html) to manage a thread-safe in-memory cache for fast read and write operations.

+Changes are saved asynchronously with the help of a [Conflated Channel](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/-channel/index.html) (to save the most recent state in a race condition) and [Mutex](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.sync/-mutex/index.html) lock (to prevent simultaneous writes).

 You *can* run the API methods on the Android Main Thread, but you *shouldn't* do this!
 Please, use one of the wrapper modules or built in extension functions instead.